45924/David-Jones-Marketing-Analysis-for-EOFY-2026/README.md

 ORDER BY cpa ASC;
 ```

-**Technique:** spend and conversions aggregated separately, then joined — avoids mixing two different grains in one pass.
+**Technique:** spend and conversions aggregated separately, then joined — avoids mixing two different grains in one pass.<br>
 **Finding:** Instagram is cheapest at $1.99 per acquisition; X is the outlier at $11.91 — roughly 6× more expensive.

 ---